 Self-Determination Coordinator, San Francisco

 As a young mother, she believes that young women and girls need to lead the change they need in their lives, families and communities.
-For Lucero, it is important to change the narrative about our lives by telling our own stories as girls, women and transgender, gender non-conforming people.
+For Lucero, it is important to change the narrative about our lives by telling our own stories as cis and trans women and girls, trans men and young men, and gender-expansive people.
 She believes that the young women YWFC works with should have agency over their own lives and the role of self-determination coaches is to support them in defining what self-sufficiency means to them.
 Lucero meets women where they are at and works with them over time to deepen their understanding of themselves and what justice looks like and means for them, their children and their communities.
 Lucero has been with YWFC since 2015.